-- Talk to yourself: Instead of getting annoyed and irritable when things go wrong, tell yourself you won’t let this get to you.
+- Talk positively to yourself: Instead of getting annoyed and irritable when things go wrong, tell yourself you won’t let this get to you.
 Try it, it works.
-Talk out loud—out on the farm, who’s going to hear you?

 - Talk to your friends: Chances are you’re not the only one who feels the way you do, and talking may help you find solutions you hadn’t thought of on your own.

-- Talk to a professional: If you feel you can’t manage, talk to an expert (for farm tasks as well as your own wellbeing).
+- Talk to a professional: If you feel you need a hand, talk to an expert (for farm tasks as well as your own wellbeing).
 If there are not many services in your area, or you’d prefer something more private, there are confidential phone lines and online services you can use to support your social and emotional wellbeing.

 - Write a list: Sometimes thinking of all the jobs you need to do can seem overwhelming.
 Writing a list and prioritising tasks can increase your sense of control.
 Make sure you tick off items and reward yourself as you achieve them!